jaanga/jaanga.github.io/gestification-r2/flick-to-select-leap-threejs/readme.md

 * Capture the notion of two or more fingers selecting colors at the same time
 * Capture the notion of the hand moving forward and backward and thus exposing different choices
-* Adds sounds when option is changed
+* Adds sounds when an option is changed
+* Prevent background colors from being too dark

 ## The Scripts